wolfejar/GradePredictionsWithMySQL/README.md

 pip install Flask
 pip install matplotlib
 ```
-NOTE: In order to train a new model with TensorFlow, you must have MySQL installed and runnnig on your system.
+NOTE: In order to train a new model with TensorFlow, you must have MySQL installed and running on your system.
 The database required for training this model is available at
 https://github.com/wolfejar/SchoolDatabaseMySQL

 ```bash